-Finding online writing jobs has never been easier.
+It has never been easier to find online writing jobs.
 Small and large companies alike are always on the lookout on freelance workplaces, LinkedIn and other recruitment sites for the best wordsmiths to produce content for their sales pages, websites and blog posts.
-And writers in practically any niche can find opportunities to make a living from their expertise.

 If you’re looking to tap into this market, it might be confusing to know where to start.
 Should you work through a freelance workplace or go with LinkedIn?
 What about Facebook groups?
 Subreddits.
 The open internet market can make finding good, high-quality clients kind of messy.

 To help you navigate this market, we’ve created a list of the seven best sites to find online writing jobs.
-We created this based on the number of projects available, ease of payment and the quality of clients you’ll find there.
-We will also provide you with an advantage of using each site, so that you may find an extra reason to pick your favorite.
+It’s based on the number of projects available, ease of payment and the quality of clients.
+We also share the main advantages of using each site to help you pick your favorite.

-Upwork has existed since 2015.
+Upwork has been around since 2015.
 It was created through the merging and rebranding of two online freelance workplaces: Elance and oDesk.

 Millions of job opportunities are posted each year on Upwork, with clients ranging from small entrepreneurs to enterprise-level corporations.
-Companies such as Microsoft, P&G, Black&Decker and a great number of other Fortune 500 companies are active on Upwork.
+Companies such as Microsoft, P&G, Black&Decker and many other Fortune 500 companies are active on Upwork.
 Taking on a project of this magnitude can catapult a freelance writer’s career and income to new levels.

-It should come as no surprise that the competition on Upwork can be fierce.
+But with over 57 million Americans working as freelancers according to Upwork’s 2019 annual report, competition can be fierce.
 On top of that, service fees are fairly high (20 percent up to $500, 10 percent up to $10,000, and five percent on anything over that).
 There are also issues with freelancers getting their profile approved.
-Some may experience issues starting out on this particular platform.

-Founded in 2010 by two Israeli entrepreneurs, Fiverr allows freelancers to sell their services as “gigs”, giving clients, or buyers, the chance to acquire these services.
-Services can range between $5 to $995 USD.
+Founded in 2010 by two Israeli entrepreneurs, Fiverr allows freelancers to sell their services as “gigs”, ranging in price from $5 to $995.

-Freelance contractors set up each gig as a job post, and they can offer several different gigs per account.
-More interestingly, gigs have added packages which buyers can purchase, allowing you to sell your services by tiers and offer upgrades and extras to generate more revenue.
-This also allows you to provide more bonuses to your clients, such as additional copy, more blog content or simply added content to your existing work.
+You can also add packages to your gigs to generate more revenue by selling your services by tiers and offering upgrades.
+It also means you can provide more bonuses to your clients, such as additional copy, more blog content or simply added content to your existing work.

-Fiverr has a good reputation for responding well to controversies and has made overall improvements to freelance work conditions.
-It provides an excellent experience for both buyers and sellers.
-Overall, Fiverr is a great place to snag your first online writing job.
+Fiverr has a good reputation for responding well to controversies.
+It has also made overall improvements to freelancer work conditions.
+And with an excellent user experience for both buyers and sellers, Fiverr is a great place to snag your first online writing job.

-Biggest Advantage of Using Fiverr: Unlike Upwork, which mostly focuses on the clients paying for the services, Fiverr is freelancer-centric.
-Many of the best sellers here are featured as “Top Picks”, “Editor’s Picks” and “Similar to Services You’ve Viewed” on the main site.
-Thanks to this, the hardest-working sellers have a good chance at becoming well-known and highly respected.
+Biggest Advantage of Using Fiverr: It favors the hardest-working sellers.
+Unlike Upwork, which mostly focuses on the clients paying for the services, Fiverr is freelancer-centric.
+Best sellers are featured as “Top Picks”, “Editor’s Picks” and “Similar to Services You’ve Viewed” on the main site.

-Boasting the “most global” presence of all the freelance giants (with 41 million users in 247 countries), Freelancer.com does well to service both clients and freelancers with lower fees and easy setup.
-This also means that competition here is fierce and you will most likely have trouble finding jobs at the beginning.
-But if you can stick it out, once you do build up a portfolio there will be plenty of opportunities.
+It has the “most global” presence of all the freelance giants (with over 45 million users in 247 countries), and offers both clients and freelancers lower fees and easy setup.
+This also means that competition here is fierce and it’s difficult to get started.
+But if you stick it out, there are plenty of opportunities.

 Biggest Advantage of Using Freelancer: It’s cheaper than Upwork and you don’t need to go through the hoops of the profile approval system.

-For Spanish-speaking freelance writers who have struggled with finding jobs on the other freelance workplaces, Workana is the best option for copywriting, content writing or blogging.
+For Spanish-speaking freelance writers who have struggled to find online writing jobs on the other freelance workplaces, Workana is the best option for copywriting, content writing or blogging.
 Workana was established in Buenos Aires, Argentina and has since opened offices in Brazil, Colombia, Mexico and Southeast Asia.